-- · LIN Transmit/Receive Driver
+- LIN Transmit/Receive Driver

-- · LIN Serial Engine
+- LIN Serial Engine

-- · LIN Timekeeper
+- LIN Timekeeper

-- · LIN Hardware Initialization
+- LIN Hardware Initialization

-- · LIN Wake-up
+- LIN Wake-up

-The Serial Engine
+Serial Engine

 The serial engine is interrupt driven firmware.
-It handles all bit level communication and synchronization.
-The function requires an external interrupt source configurable to either an interrupt-on-change pin, or the INT pin.
-Also, Timer0 is used to control asynchronous communication.
+It handles all bit level communications and synchronization.
+The function requires an external interrupt source configurable to either GPIO interrupt-on-change, or the INT pin.
+In addition, Timer0 is used to control asynchronous communications.